quantmind/pulsar/docs/source/design.rst

 Event loop
 ~~~~~~~~~~~~~~~
-Each actor has its own :attr:`Actor.requestloop`, an instance of :class:`EventLoop`,
+Each actor has its own :attr:`Actor.event_loop`, an instance of :class:`EventLoop`,
 which can be used to register handlers on file descriptors.
-The :attr:`Actor.requestloop` is initiated just after forking (or after the
+The :attr:`Actor.event_loop` is initiated just after forking (or after the
 actor's thread starts for thread-based actors).
 Pulsar :class:`EventLoop` will be following pep-3156_ guidelines.
-In addition to the :attr:`Actor.requestloop`, :ref:`cpu bound <cpubound>`
-actors have another :class:`EventLoop`, on a different thread, for
-handling IO requests on their mailbox.

 .. _iobound: